NI LabVIEW RIO Evaluation Kit FAQ

 Overview

-The LabVIEW RIO Evaluation Kit includes all you need to experience the NI graphical system design approach for embedded systems.
-This approach combines LabVIEW system design software and standard FPGA-based NI reconfigurable I/O (RIO) hardware platforms to reduce time to market for embedded control and monitoring applications.
+The LabVIEW RIO Evaluation Kit includes all you need to experience the NI approach for embedded systems.
+This approach combines a flexible software approach including LabVIEW and C/C++ with standard FPGA-based NI reconfigurable I/O (RIO) hardware platforms to reduce time to market for embedded control and monitoring applications.

-The kit includes an extended evaluation of the LabVIEW FPGA and LabVIEW Real-Time modules; an NI RIO evaluation device; a daughterboard for easy I/O interfacing; a step-by-step tutorial; and numerous fully documented, ready-to-run examples of common embedded tasks implemented in LabVIEW.
+The kit includes an extended evaluation of LabVIEW including the LabVIEW FPGA and LabVIEW Real-Time modules, C/C++ development tools for your target (including C/C++ compiler toolchain, FPGA interface C API, and Eclipse IDE), a LabVIEW RIO evaluation target including daughterboard for easy I/O interfacing, and a step-by-step tutorial walking through examples of common embedded tasks implemented in LabVIEW and C++

 Where should I connect the included Ethernet Cable?

-The easiest way to connect to the LabVIEW RIO Evaluation hardware (also referred to as the target) is via a local network with a DHCP server.
-If you're connected to a network in your home or office, there is likely a DHCP server on the network which assigns IP addresses to connected network devices.
+The easiest way to connect to your LabVIEW RIO evaluation kit over Ethernet is via a local network with a DHCP server.
+If you're connected to a network in your home or office, there is likely a DHCP server on the network which automatically assigns IP addresses to connected network devices.

 If this describes your network configuration, simply use the included Ethernet cable to connect the target to a router or switch on the same network as your Windows development PC.
 This will allow the target to receive an IP address from your DHCP server automatically.
 If this does not describe your network configuration, see the next section.